AliAkhgari/Baloot/README.md

 3. **CA3: Tomcat, Servlet, JSP, MVC**
    <details>
-   In this phase, the project advances to more complex server architecture by employing Tomcat, Servlets, and JavaServer Pages (JSP) within the Model-View-Controller (MVC) framework.
+   The project advances to more complex server architecture in this phase by employing Tomcat, Servlets, and JavaServer Pages (JSP) within the Model-View-Controller (MVC) framework.

 4. **CA4: HTML, CSS**
    <details>